incrediblezayed/file_saver/README.md

 MimeType is also included in my Package, I've included types for **Sheets, Presentation, Word, Plain Text, PDF, MP3, MP4 and many other common formats**

-or you can call saveAs() _only available for android and iOS at the moment_
+or you can call saveAs() _only available for android and iOS & macOS at the moment_

 ```dart
 await FileSaver.instance.saveAs({